heySaish/Test/README.md

 At minimum, keep:

 - The current boot image
-- The current `vendor_boot` image, if your ROM uses one
-- The recovery image
+- The currnet dtbo imgage
 - Important personal files

 If you already have a working kernel, save it before replacing it.